Adapting Vision-Language Models for Neutrino Event Classification in High-Energy Physics: Results

-Figures~\ref{fig:llama-cm} and \ref{fig:cnn-cm} show the confusion matrices of the LLaMa 3.2 Vision and CNN models, to evaluate and compare the classification between the two models.
-LLaMa 3.2 Vision demonstrates better classification performance across all classes.
-Its performance in NC identification is especially improved with better $\nu_{e}$ vs NC discrimination, which is particularly important for neutrino oscillation experiments.
-LLaMa 3.2 Vision also demonstrates better balance both between efficiency (recall) and purity (precision), and among the three classes, leading to more reliable classification behavior.
+Figure~\ref{fig:llama-cm} shows the confusion matrices of the LLaMA~3.2 Vision, ViT-h/14, and CNN models, respectively, enabling a comparative evaluation of their class-level classification behavior.
+LLaMA~3.2 Vision demonstrates consistently strong classification performance across all classes, with particularly improved NC identification and enhanced $\nu_{e}$–NC discrimination, which is especially important for neutrino oscillation analyses.
+While the ViT-h/14 model exhibits comparable overall performance, LLaMA~3.2 Vision shows a more balanced trade-off between efficiency (recall) and purity (precision) across the three interaction classes, resulting in more stable and reliable classification behavior.
+In contrast, the CNN baseline exhibits increased class confusion, particularly between $\nu_{e}$ and NC events.
+In terms of discriminative capability, both transformer-based models outperform the CNN baseline.
+Both LLaMA 3.2 Vision and the ViT-h/14 achieve an AUC-ROC of 0.97, compared to 0.72 for the CNN (See Figure \ref{fig:roc}).